ChrisWiegman/chriswiegman.com/content/posts/2017-12-11-securing-your-wordpress-logins-with-jetpack-and-wordpress-com.md

 First, make sure each of your users has an account on WordPress.com, preferably with the same email address as their local account.

-To make Secure Sign On available via Jetpack navigate to _Jetpack -> Settings -> Security_ and turn on&nbsp;_Allow users to log into this site using WordPress.com accounts_ (see the screenshot below).
+To make Secure Sign On available via Jetpack navigate to _Jetpack -> Settings -> Security_ and turn on _Allow users to log into this site using WordPress.com accounts_ (see the screenshot below).
 You can also set options to automatically match accounts by email address and/or require WordPress.com users to enable two-factor authentication on their accounts.
 For security I would highly recommend turning on this last option.

 ![Enable Jetpack secure sign on](/images/2017/12/enable-jetpack-secure-sign-on.jpg "Go to your Jetpack Security settings and turn on WordPress.com logins and their associated options.")